Chances are, if you follow mainstream medical advice or watch the news, you’ve seen some negative press about salt.

 - Oral Health– its trace minerals can be helpful for oral health and for remineralizing teeth.
 Swishing with a salt water mixture daily can help improve oral health.

-What Kind is Best?
+What Kind of Salt is Best?

 At our house, we have several different types of natural salt (black lava, Celtic sea salt, etc.) but our favorite BY FAR is Himalayan Salt.